SalazarJosh/gatsby-portfolio/src/pages/blog/recreating-githubs-globe.md

 featuredpost: false
 listed: false
 featuredimage: /img/github-globe.png
-description: Three.js is pretty cool.
-GitHub took it to the next level with their homepage design.
-In this post I share how I recreated the GitHub globe with WebGL.
+description: GitHub took Three.js to the next level with their homepage design.
+In this post I share how I recreated the GitHub globe.
 tags:
   - JavaScript
   - Dev Blog
 ---
-**Hey there!** Just so you know, I am not affiliated with GitHub.
-This was a fun project that I created after reading GitHub's blog post series on their home page redesign.
+**Hey there!** I am not affiliated with GitHub.
+This was a fun project that I created from being inspired by reading [GitHub's blog post series on their homepage redesign](https://github.blog/2020-12-21-how-we-built-the-github-globe/).

 WebGL only draws points, lines, and triangles.
 Everything else is up to the developer.
 This is where Three.js comes in.
 It takes the basics of WebGL and creates a higher-level library for developers.

-I was experimenting with Three.js when I stumbled on GitHub's blog post series on their homepage redesign.
+I was experimenting with Three.js when I stumbled on [GitHub's blog post series on their homepage redesign](https://github.blog/2020-12-21-how-we-built-the-github-globe/).
 I thought recreating the globe would be a fun and challenging project.
 They do share some details of how their globe was built.
 I did my best to fill in the blanks.

 My globe doesn't have all the features as the GitHub globe.
 My goal was to capture the visual essence of the globe.
-At a later time, I may revisit this to attempt to incorporate the dynamic rendering and visualization of the pull requests.
-I also would like to review the performance optimizations from their blog post and optimize my globe.
+At a later time I would like to review the performance optimizations from [their third blog post](https://github.blog/2021-01-29-making-githubs-new-homepage-fast-and-performant/) and optimize my globe.

 ### Scene setup
 To start, I needed to setup the scene.
 I won't share the details of how I did this given there's nothing unintuitive in my approach to scene setup.
-If you're new to Three.js, I'd recommend starting with the [creating a scene](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) page in their docs.
+If you're new to Three.js, I'd recommend starting with the [creating a scene](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) page on their docs.

 The initial globe layer and lighting was the first challenge in capturing the essence of the globe.
-I spent a lot of time moving the lights around and changing the values until I was happy with the results.
-I ended up with three lights in the scene.
-A light-blue key light to illuminate most of the globe, a lighter blue light for the highlighted upper-left edge, and a purple light for the right side of the globe.
+I spent a lot of time moving the lights around and changing the color and brightness values until I was happy with the results.
+I ended up with three lights in the scene: A light-blue key light to illuminate a majority of the globe, a lighter blue light for the highlighted upper-left edge, and a purple light for the right side of the globe.

 <pre style="background-color: #eee; padding: 15px; margin: 1.875rem 0;">
 <code>//SETUP lights